existedinnettw/pdf_signature/docs/meta-arch.md

 * `test/widget/` contains UI widget(component) tests which focus on `View` from MVVM of each component.
 * `integration_test/` for integration tests.
 They should be volatile to follow UI layout changes.

+## Abstraction

+### terminology

+* signature asset
+  * image file of a signature, stored in the device or cloud storage
+    * can drawing from canvas
+* signature card
+  * template of signature placement
+  * It will include modifications such as brightness, contrast, background removal, rotation of the signature asset.
+* signature placement
+  * placed modified signature asset from signature card on a specific position on a specific page of a specific PDF document
+* document
+  * PDF document to be signed

 ## key dependencies

 * [pdfrx](https://pub.dev/packages/pdfrx)